 • Total Lot Area (square feet) 21,780

 • Front Yard - setback (feet) 30

 • Side Yards (feet) 10

 • Rear Yards (feet) 10

-• Off-street Parkingone space per two bedrooms.
+Off-street Parking

 2.2.E Prohibited Uses

 1. Transient Residential Facilities

 2.3.
 R-5 Residential District.

 In an R-5 Residential District, no building or premises shall be used, and no building or part of a building shall be erected or altered, which is arranged, intended, or designed to be used in whole or in part for any uses except the following: